Branches are an essential part of using Git. You can view a branch as a separate version of your project.

 In either way, you'll be using multiple feature branches.
 Each feature should be as small as possible, so it narrows down what that branch does.

-Once you are finished with a feature, it should be merged into the development branch for testing purposes.
+Once you finish a feature, it should be merged into the development branch for testing purposes.

 The testing should always be done on the individual/development branches.
-Once the tests are good and happy with the results, you can merge development into master.
+Once the tests are good, and you are happy with the results, you can merge development into master.